alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 Introduction to the Azure CLI
 =============================

-Now you've played with the CLI a little bit, let's delve deeper into it's structure.
+Now you've played with the CLI a little bit, let's delve deeper into its structure.

 The CLI is broken down and organised into *commands* of *groups*.
 Each group represents a service, for example ``vm`` is "Virtual Machines", and commands operate on that service.
-There may also be sub-groups or sub-commands available depending on the service you're working with.
+There may also be sub-groups or sub-commands available, depending on the service you're working with.

-We can also parse arguments to the command using "flags".
+We usually need to parse arguments to the command and we do this using "flags".
-These are denoted by the double dash ``--`` (for example, ``--name``), or may be shortened to a single dash and single character (for example, ``--name`` becomes ``-n``).
+Flags are denoted by the double dash ``--`` (for example, ``--name``), or may be shortened to a single dash and single character combination (for example, ``--name`` becomes ``-n``).
 Some of these flags are *global*, that is to say they are available for every command.

 Let's break down the command we used to create a VM.